triticumWheat/OCR-letters-recognition-Nerual-Network/README.md

 # How to tune the NN
 At first, we try single fully connected network and get 92.67% accuracy in 150 epochs with 0.0425 loss.
 In the third epoch it achieves 60.20% accuracy.
 By adding one fully connect layer, the accuracy after 150 epochs is 97.6%.
 However, it takes 15 epochs for the neural network to get to 60% accuracy.

-To achieve 99% accuracy, we have three **fully connected layers and two sigmoid layers** in the **neural network**.
-The **batch size** is 1024, and we have 150 **epochs**.
-The **learning rate** is 3000.
-The output of the first **fully connected layer** and second **fully connected layer** is 42.
  When we add the third layer, the final accuracy is 97.97 %, which does not improve much caused by gradient vanishing: when the input of sigmoid layer is small enough or large enough, the output would have only subtle change than the output from a close input.

 There are many solutions to this problem, like replacing activation layer with function like ReLu, LeakyRelu, elu.
 One other efficient way is to use Cross-Entropy Loss function The formula of this function would like is